NateveLang/Adam/README.md

 Nateve is a new general domain programming language open source inspired by languages like Python, C++, JavaScript, and Wolfram Mathematica.

-Nateve is an compiled language.
-Its first compiler, Adam, is fully built using Python 3.8.
+Nateve is an transpiled language.
+Its first transpiler, Adam, is fully built using Python 3.8.

 ## Nateve principal features